 2. Shop From a List

-Once you've selected your recipes, you can compile a list.
-Buying less overall, only what you know you need is the most impactful way to save money and ensure you'll use it all up.
-No impulse buys!
+Once you've selected your recipes, compile a list of ingredients you need.
+Buying only what you know you need is the most impactful way to save money and ensure you'll use it all up.

 3. Check Your Pantry First